NCIOCPL/wcms-front-end/CancerGov/release_notes/FEQ-oct2018-release.md

 ## [WCMSFEQ-1179] Scroll events are not throttled, generating too many events
 ### (NO CONTENT CHANGES)

-Imported the 'throttle-debounce' library into `jquery-scrolltofixed.js` and `backToTop.js` in order to apply throttle and debounce methods.
-Also replaced jQuery event handlers with passive event handlers that improve scroll and resize performance.
-Applied some minor code optimizations and cleanup to jquery-scrolltofixed.js
+Jettisoned `jquery-scrolltofixed.js` in favor of `scrollMonitor`.
+Hooked up passive event listeners for `headroom.js` and `backToTop.js`.
+Applied event throttling, debouncing and requestAnimationFrame to improve performance on scroll and resize events as well as to reduce the amount of layout thrashing (particularly in Firefox).
+Applied some minor code optimizations to `backToTop.js` as well. `jquery-scrolltofixed.js` is now depricated.

 ## [WCMSFEQ-1178] When resizing the browser window the page scrolls downward to the footer
 ### (NO CONTENT CHANGES)